Azure-Samples/contoso-creative-writer/docs/README.md

 To understand how well our prompt flow performs using defined metrics like **groundedness**, **coherence** etc we can evaluate the results.
 To evaluate the prompt flow, we need to be able to compare it to what we see as "good results" in order to understand how well it aligns with our expectations.

-We may be able to evaluate the flow manually (e.g., using Azure AI Studio) but for now, we'll evaluate this by running the prompt flow using **gpt-4** and comparing our performance to the results obtained there.
+We may be able to evaluate the flow manually (e.g., using Azure AI Foundry) but for now, we'll evaluate this by running the prompt flow using **gpt-4** and comparing our performance to the results obtained there.
 To do this, follow the instructions and steps in the notebook `evaluate-chat-prompt-flow.ipynb` under the `eval` folder.

 You can also view the evaluation metrics by running the following command from the src/api folder.